 New Deal Distillery was the first distillery to open in the area we now call Distillery Row, way back in 2004.
 Distiller and co-founder Tom Burkleaux started out with vodkas — still a New Deal specialty — and has branched out to offer whiskey, gin, pear brandy, a range of liqueurs, and more.
 Try the spicy Hot Monkey Vodka, flavored with five chili peppers, mixed with pineapple juice, or the premixed Driftwood Manhattan.

 Home to Westward Whiskey, House Spirits is one of Distillery Row’s earliest entries, debuting its acclaimed Aviation American Gin in 2006.
 The popularity of this non-traditional gin, flavored with lavender and orange peel, cemented Portland as a spirits city.
-Acquired by Davos Brands in 2016, Aviation is still distilled by House Spirits (actor Ryan Reynolds is such a fan that he acquired a stake in 2018).
-Under its own label, House Spirits crafts aquavit, vodka, whiskey and rum, as well as a developmental spirits line.
+(Acquired by Davos Brands in 2016, Aviation is still distilled by House Spirits.
+Actor Ryan Reynolds is such a fan that he acquired a stake in 2018.)
+Under its own label, House Spirits crafts aquavit, vodka, whiskey and rum, along with a developmental spirits line.

 Stone Barn Brandyworks